SagarShetye/AEC-Project/README.md

 --press 'B' key to scale up the control mesh and 'S' key to scale it down.

--- Press the 'D' key to deform the model mesh after moving the vertices of the control mesh pr scaling the model.
+-- Press the 'T' key to deform the model mesh after moving the vertices of the control mesh pr scaling the model.